ai-coin/KafkaBlockchain/README.md

  **Java 14**, using the preview feature for immutable records.

+ The Confluent webinar documentation is in the TERecord branch only.

  Compile and test the library
  > git clone https://github.com/ai-coin/KafkaBlockchain.git
  > git checkout TERecord